lokidokicoki/lokidokicoki.github.io/_geography/tandive.md

  - a provisions shop,
  - an undertakers,
  - a guards station
- - a market square.
+ - a market square
- - a smattering of houses and
+ - a smattering of houses

 ### Trest:
 Stage coach stop south of Fairhaven